syncfusion-content/blazor-docs/blazor/common/data-binding/sql-server-data-binding.md

 ```

-> **Note:** Normal editing is the default edit mode for the DataGrid component.
+> Normal editing is the default edit mode for the DataGrid component.
 Also, to perform CRUD operations, set IsPrimaryKey property as True for a particular GridColumn, whose value is a unique.

 The CRUD operations can be performed and customized on our own by overriding the following CRUD methods of the DataAdaptor abstract class.